Shopify/polaris/.changeset/purple-hairs-teach.md

 '@shopify/polaris': patch
 ---

-Tweaked shadow and placement of the BulkActions bar for greater visibility
+Updated shadow and placement of the BulkActions bar for greater visibility